Mobolaji-Github/Cecure-module-1-Group4/README.md

 # 1. Describe what you understand by Scrum, and elaborate on some of it's benefits in software development.

-Scrum is a framework for addressing complex adaptive problems while producing high-value products in a productive and creative manner.
+Scrum is an agile framework for addressing complex adaptive problems while producing high-value products in a productive and creative manner.
 Scrum is a lightweight framework that assists individuals, teams, and organizations in creating value by providing adaptive solutions to complex problems.

 Scrum necessitates the presence of a Scrum Master in order to foster an environment in which: